spacemeat/humon/README.md

 To that end, Humon makes no assumptions about the meaning of values.
 There are no keywords.
 There are no special meanings to any tags or annotations or the text of comments.
 There are no automatic annotations for special nodes or anything.
 Nothing for you to memorize.
 Humon has little understanding of anything at all, which is *freeing*.
 It's up to the application using Humon to decide everything about structure without worrying about stumbling on some forgotten language rule.

 I mean, JSON does all this too.
-There's nothing revolutionary here, but Humon's syntax is *human-usable*, in an editing context.
+There's nothing revolutionary here, but the driving point is that Humon's syntax is *human-usable*, in an editing context.

 ### Humon language rules
 Okay, let's state some explicit rules, then.